All categories/Kitchen/Cast Iron Skillets/Victoria/Victoria 10 Inch Cast Iron Skillet

 Owners reach for this skillet because it's genuinely cheap, often around $20, yet handles better than a Lodge thanks to a longer curved handle that gives real leverage, a noticeably smoother cooking surface, and bigger pour spouts.
 Many use it daily and find food releases well once it's seasoned.
 The main gripe is the factory seasoning, which a few people weren't happy with out of the box, but a quick re-season before first use clears that up.

-98% of 41 verified owners recommend the Victoria 10 Inch Cast Iron Skillet.
+98% of 41 verified owners recommend the Victoria 10 Inch Cast Iron Skillet, based on real owner verdicts aggregated from Reddit, enthusiast forums, and YouTube.

 What 41 owners say